kannon92/PendingPodChecks/README.md

 	// ErrInvalidImageName - Unable to parse the image name.
 	ErrInvalidImageName = errors.New("InvalidImageName")
 ```
 - Can the above errors be guaranteed to always fail?
-Should we include
 - What other pending cases should be targeted for Alpha?